 Select a start year and end year from the date slider below to see a graph of annual Mean Sea Level (MSL) and it's associated annual rate of change.
 If a end year in the future is selected, i.e. beyond which there is available observed data, then the linear (black line) and polynomial (purple line) trendlines will show an estimate of MSL from the year which the observed data ends up to the year selected by the user.

-Data represented by the blue line in the above graph is the observed annual Mean Sea Level for the selected period corrected for subsidence and Vertical Land Movement (VLM).
+Data represented by the blue line in the above graph is the mean observed annual Relative Sea Level for the selected period.
 This is given as a height above the zero of the tide gauge.
 The black line is the linear trendline for the selected period and indicates the overall direction of the data.
 It's gradient is the average annual rate of MSL change and is shown in the legend at the top right hand corner of the graph in the form of the straight line equation 'y = mx + c'.
 The purple line is the corresponding quadratic or second degree polynomial trendline.

 Please note that Mean Sea Level predicted from the facility to project the above trendlines into the future are estimates only.

 I've created an R Shiny app which fits various degree (1-4) polynomials to the above data and also produces p-Values, R-Squared, F-Statistic and t-statistic error parameters which you can find here.

 Data for 1899-2013 comes from the work of Paul H. Denys, R. John Beavan, John Hannah, Chris F. Pearson, Neville Palmer, Mike Denham, Sigrun Hreinsdottir and retrieved January 2020 from URL https://doi.org/10.1029/2019JB018055 "Sea Level Rise in New Zealand: The Effect of Vertical Land Motion on Century-Long Tide Gauge Records in a Tectonically Active Region".